top of page

 Communications & Project Coordinator, she/they

 Renee is a sheep farmer, writer, and educator.
 Renee has a small licensed dairy and farmstead in Hartford.
 Renee holds a BA from Middlebury College in Environmental Studies with a focus in nonfiction writing.
-Renee instructed for Outward Bound for eight years, and is passionate about connecting youth with wild places.
+Renee instructed for Outward Bound for eight years, and loves being outside, especially in a canoe.

 TONY GIAMBRO